Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Introduction

-It was emphasized in Ref.~\cite{lyu2021lTRG} that a good gauge-fixing is essential in making the notion of fixed-point tensor well-defined and in getting the correct scaling dimensions from lTRG.
+It was emphasized in~\cite{lyu2021lTRG} that a good gauge fixing is essential in making the notion of a fixed-point tensor well defined and in getting the correct scaling dimensions from lTRG.
 Here, in this work, in addition to the $Z_2$ gauge fixing employed in Ref.~\cite{lyu2021lTRG}, we also employ the minimal canonical form (MCF), proposed recently by Acuaviva et al.~\cite{acuaviva2022MCF}, who showed how to identify gauge-equivalent tensors by an iterative scheme.
-We adopt the MCF into lTRG and obtain a more consistent RG flow of coarse-grained tensors, allowing better characterization of how the system approaches and flows away from the fixed point.
-This allows us to study 2D classical Ising model and reproduce the CFT data of the Ising CFT, including scaling dimensions $\Delta_\sigma$, $\Delta_\varepsilon$, and OPE coefficients $C_{\sigma\sigma\varepsilon}$, from the fixed-point tensor.
+We adopt the MCF into the lTRG and obtain a more consistent RG flow of coarse-grained tensors, allowing better characterization of how the system approaches and flows away from the fixed point.
+This allows us to study the 2D classical Ising model and reproduce the CFT data of the Ising CFT, including the scaling dimensions $\Delta_\sigma$, $\Delta_\varepsilon$, and the OPE coefficients $C_{\sigma\sigma\varepsilon}$, from the fixed point tensor.

-Our results of scaling dimensions and OPE coefficients are consistent with calculations of the two-point and four-point correlation functions.
+Our results of the scaling dimensions and OPE coefficients are consistent with calculations of the two-point and four-point correlation functions.
 However, we encounter and resolve issues in computing the latter to achieve the comparison.
-Correlation functions calculated from HOTRG suffer from a smearing effect.
-Despite removing CDL local correlations, we find that GILT suffers inaccuracy in evaluating correlation functions at longer distances.
-We provide a solution via an averaging procedure (described in detail below).
-Furthermore, we compare the coarse-grained lattice-level defect tensors and the tensors extracted from the lTRG spectrum, confirming that both represent conformal states.
+The correlation functions calculated from HOTRG suffer from a smearing effect.
+Despite removing CDL local correlations, we find that GILT suffers from inaccuracy in evaluating correlation functions at longer distances.
+We provide a solution through an averaging procedure (described in detail in the following).
+Furthermore, we compare the coarse-grained lattice-level defect tensors with the tensors extracted from the lTRG spectrum, confirming that both represent conformal states.
 We also explore whether our coarse-graining method can accommodate excited states in addition to the ground state.